Q: What is an EICR?

 If you receive a C1 fault, the assessor may shut-down the property, or, if viable, remedial work will be carried out immediately.
 If you receive a C2 code on your EICR, remedial work must be done to absolve the issue within 28 days as per UK law.
 Once the repairs are complete, the landlord must update tenants and local authorities in written form that the necessary repairs have been done on time.
 Once completed, the Landlord must provide written confirmation to both their tenant and local authority that the works have been carried out within the required 28 days.

-Benefits of an up to date EICR
+Q: What are the benefits of an up to date EICR?

 With the recent change in legislation it is vitally important that you act accordingly in order to make sure you and your properties are fully compliant.
 Just because you have a modern installation, or there have been no issues with it, it does not automatically mean that it is safe to use and meets the current guidelines.